antiboredom/creative-ml-fall-2024/README.md

 ---

-### Week 2: Thursday, September 5, 2024
+### Week 3: Thursday, September 12, 2024

 - Body tracking
 - Face tracking
 - Hand tracking
+- Intro to the command line
+- Using ml5 outside the browser

 #### Readings

 - [AI Is a Lot of Work](https://www.theverge.com/features/23764584/ai-artificial-intelligence-data-notation-labor-scale-surge-remotasks-openai-chatbots) by Josh Dzieza

----

-### Week 3: Thursday, September 12, 2024

-- ml5 review
-- Intro to the command line
-- Using ml5 outside the browser
-- Individual meetings

 ---